awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwrshell.md

 1. Open a Windows PowerShell window on the compute instance\.

 1. Use the following command to open the remote session on your Amazon FSx file system\.
 Replace `FSxFileSystem-Remote-PowerShell-Endpoint` with the Windows Remote PowerShell endpoint of file system that you want to administer\.
-You can find the **Windows Remote PowerShell Endpoint** in the Amazon FSx console, in the **Network & Security** section of the file system details screen, or in the response of the `DescribeFileSystems` API operation\.

    ```
    PS C:\Users\delegateadmin> enter-pssession -ComputerName FSxFileSystem-Remote-PowerShell-Endpoint -ConfigurationName FsxRemoteAdmin
    [fs-0123456789abcdef0]: PS>
    ```

+   You will be prompted to enter user credentials in a pop\-up\.

  You can also run Amazon FSx CLI for remote management CLI on PowerShell commands on your file system using the `Invoke-Command` cmdlet, described following\.